Interactivity

 Let's start with a page component that executes SQL on the server:

-// src/pages/posts/index.page.tsx
+// app/pages/posts/index.page.tsx

 import { db } from "./database";